 A few of the tools used to increase student achievement are DIBELS, MClass Math, Acuity, and Response to Intervention (RTI).
 In this small school setting, teachers build close relationships with the students.
 Students are treated as individuals and with the respect they deserve.

 Elberfeld Elementary has many celebrations throughout the year.
-Students are awarded for academic accomplishments, perfect attendance, Accelerated Reader, Honor Roll, Principal's Honor Roll, Student of the Month, Bug Award (Brought Up a Grade), and also for their many smaller daily successes.
+Students are awarded for academic accomplishments, Accelerated Reader, Honor Roll, Principal's Honor Roll, Student of the Month, and also for their many smaller daily successes.

 We are proud to be a Warrick County Elementary School!